Ansar-Thangalparambil/CampusCracker-Front-End-/README.md

 ## Usage
 Once the application is running, you can access it through your browser at http://localhost:3000.
--**For Administrators**: Log in using your admin credentials to manage users and content.
+- **For Administrators**: Log in using your admin credentials to manage users and content.
--**For Students**: Register an account or log in to start practicing aptitude tests and tracking performance.
+- **For Students**: Register an account or log in to start practicing aptitude tests and tracking performance.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.